datalimited/ensembles/text/supp.md

 \begin{figure}[htbp]
 \begin{center}
 \includegraphics[width=6.5in]{../figs/hex-mean-ram-cv.pdf}
-\caption{RAM stocks fit with individual data-limited assessment methods (a--d) and ensemble models (e--h) that were trained on the simulated dataset.
+\caption{Estimates of $B/B_\mathrm{MSY}$ for RAM stocks fit with individual data-limited assessment methods (a--d) and ensemble methods (e--h) that were trained on the simulated dataset.
 These are based on 3-fold cross-validation of the mPRM model.
 Panels e--h duplicate the lower row in Fig.~\ref{hexagon}.}
 \label{hexagon-ram}
 \end{center}
 \end{figure}